Updated 21 September 2021

 Microform and microfilm reader: staff will not be able to offer help with viewing microfilms and microfiche.

-New Acquisitions: we have a huge backlog of new books and periodicals to process.
+New Acquisitions: we have a backlog of new books and periodicals to process.
 We will be sending these straight to the shelf when they are ready rather than displaying them in the Reading Room.

 Face masks covering the mouth and nose must be worn at all times while in the library.
 If you do not wear a mask and you are not in an exempt category, you may be asked to leave immediately.